k4nfr3/WFP_EDR/README.md

         Get WEC Config and generate a WFP config -install
-        Install WFP rules (requires the file option) -print
+        Install WFP rules (requires the file option) -output string
+        Specify output file.
+To be used in conjonction with generating with getwec or getcortex -print
         Print WFP Providers and SubLayers